 I didn’t realise this until I logged into my instagram account for the first time in a while.
 Scrolling through my feed, seeing the posts of fellow sex bloggers and educators, I immediately felt a deep sense of peace, belonging and validation.
 Just being amongst likeminded people on the internet gave me the warm-and-fuzzies that Nagoski’s book couldn’t.

-That’s because, no matter how Nagoski tried to validate everyone’s experiences, in the end Come As You Are is primarily about a type of sexuality that I can’t relate to, and what I took away from it is that, amongst women, I am a sexual outlier.
-I’m not average, and this book sets out to normalise the average cis womans’ experience of sexuality.
+That’s because, no matter how Nagoski tried to validate everyone’s experiences, in the end Come As You Are is not about me.
+I am a nonbinary person with a vulva, I’m an outlier in a multitude of ways, and this book sets out to normalise the average cis womans’ experience of sexuality.

 Which is for good reason.
-Other kinds of sexuality are what we think of as normal for cis men, and anything that is normal for cis men probably doesn’t need an entire book to scientifically explain and justify it.
+Although the science of trans sexuality is sorely missing, other kinds of sexuality are what we think of as normal for cis men, and anything that is normal for cis men probably doesn’t need an entire book to scientifically explain and justify it.

-So this is not a criticism, just a warning that this book may not be relevant or reassuring to everyone.
+So this is just a warning that this book may not be relevant or reassuring to everyone.
 I’m sure Nagoski knows this, but it bears reiterating.

-Although this book targets women, everything in it can be applied to any gender and any body parts.
-If your style of sexuality is not the one the book focuses on, I still recommend reading it, because there is truly something in it for everyone - even if, as in my case, what you get out of it has nothing to do with sex!
+Although this book targets cis women, I do believe that much of its contents can be applied to any gender and any body parts.
+Even if your gender or sexuality is not the one the book focuses on, I still recommend reading it, because there is truly something in it for everyone - as in my case, where what I get out of it has nothing to do with sex!